 The Abbesses métro station

 This Art Nouveau structure was actually that of the Hôtel de Ville station.
-It was moved on the Place des Abbesses in 1974.
+It was moved to the Place des Abbesses in 1974.

 The name of the station comes from the royal abbey of Montmartre that was directed by nuns.
 The religious convent was destroyed during the French Revolution.